valentina-lacivita/point_cloud/README.md

 #### 3. Change or add new code

+To add/change code, update jupyter notebooks in folder `nbs`.
+Before committing the changes open the virtual environment as shown previously.

-Add or change existing notebook code in `nbs` folder.
-As you commit the changes to git a pre-commit hook will automatically generate the `.py` module code and clean up metadata.
-To update the readme and run tests, run
+As you commit the changes to git with `git commit`, a pre-commit hook will automatically generate the `.py` modules from the Jupyter notebooks and clean up metadata.
+To update the `README.md` and run tests, you can run

 ``` shell